-When you write your own wedding vows, you're aiming for sincerity, sentiment, and the perfect words to reflect your relationship with your partner.
+When you write your own wedding vows, you're aiming for sincerity, sentiment, and the perfect words to reflect your relationship with your future husband or wife.
 At the same time, a lot of couples like to inject a little humor or share a sweet anecdote when making their promises.
 Being simultaneously funny and heartfelt isn't always an easy balance to strike.
-While we can't put pen to paper for you (sorry!), we can help you with what not to say.
+While we can't put pen to paper for you (sorry!), we can help you with what not to say in your wedding vows.

 Don't Rely Too Much on Inside Jokes